- Where is your school located?

 What is the size of grade level?

-We limit the size of our classes to a maximum of 16 students.
-Please note that class numbers may vary.
+We limit the size of our classes to a maximum of 16 students in Early Years and 24 from Grade 1.
+That said, the average of primary years classes are 10 students.
+Please note that class numbers and maximum may vary due to special circumstances.

 What languages do you offer?

 Lessons and administration are in English.
-Japanese lessons are also taught.
+Japanese literature and acquisition lessons are also taught.

 Is there any English as a Second Language support?

-Yes, we have English as a Second Language support for students who require it.
+Yes, we have English as a Second Language support (EAL support) for students who require it.
 Additional support fees will apply.

 What is the school year calendar?